Pmant/node-botvac/README.md

 <a name="getSchedule"></a>
 ### robot.getSchedule([callback])

-RReturns the schedule object of the robot.
+Returns the schedule object of the robot.

 * `callback` - `function(error, schedule)`
   * `error` ```null``` if no error occurred